aplater/soc2-compliance/policies/encryption.md

   i.
 The key management service must provide key access to specifically-designated users, with the ability to encrypt/decrypt information and generate data encryption keys.

   i.
-The key management service must provide key administration access to specifically-designated users, with the ability to create, schedule delete, enable/disable rotation, and set usage policies for keys.
+The key management service must provide key administration access to specifically-designated users, with the ability to create, schedule delete, and set usage policies for keys.

   i.
-The key management service must store and backup keys for the entirety of their operational lifetime.
+The key management service must store and backup keys in IT Glue for the entirety of their operational lifetime.

-  i.
-The key management service must rotate keys at least once every 12 months.